haonan-li/LAMB/README.md

 ### Download the data

-You can download the model parameters and dataset from [Fake link]().
+You can download the model parameters and dataset from [here](https://huggingface.co/haonan-li/lamb-data/tree/main).
-Note: This repo is currently anonymouse, we will release link on acceptance.
+Replace the entire data folder with the downloaded folder.

 ### Training